 Can I apply through the AAIP EE stream if I have an open work permit?

 The Alberta Opportunity Stream is the program whereby most open work permit holders are ineligible to apply.
-If you are working in Canada on an open work permit, and Alberta issues you a Notification of Interest, then you are eligible to apply.
+If you are working in Canada on an open work permit, and Alberta issues you a Notification of Interest through the Express Entry stream, then you are eligible to apply.